MrKhay/MrKhay/README.md

 <h1 align="center"> Mr-KHAY</h1>

 # 💫 About Me:
-<br>- Flutter Developer with over 5 years of experience<br>- Golang Developer with well over 2 years of experience<br>- Obsessed with creating solutions that tackle real-world challenges with beautify UI 💡<br>- Always up for a coding adventure and a challenges 🌟<br><br>
+<br>- Software Developer with over 5 years of experience<br>- Golang Developer with well over 2 years of experience<br>- Obsessed with creating solutions that tackle real-world challenges with beautify UI 💡<br>- Always up for a coding adventure and a challenges 🌟<br><br>

 ## 🌐 Socials: